magnesj/ResInsight/docs/CurveCalculator.md

 ### Unit
 It is possible to add a unit to the calculated curve, in the field *Unit* beneath the expression field.
 This will be used as the label on the y-axis when the curve is used in a plot.

-## Summary Address Selection
+## <a name=summaryAddressSelection> Summary Address Selection </a>
 An expression consists of placeholders (variables) for curves (summary address).
-By clicking "Parse Expession", the variables will appear in the table below the settings.
-To assign a summary address to a variable, click *Edit*.
-This action will create a *Summary Address Selection* dialog.
+By clicking **Parse Expession**, the variables will appear in the table below the settings.
+To assign a summary address to a variable, click **Edit**.
+This action will create a **Summary Address Selection** dialog.
 Use the dialog to select a summary address and press OK.
 Repeat the procedure for all the variables.

 ## Generating Curves
-After assigning summary addresses to all variables, click *Calculate* to evaluate the expression.
+After assigning summary addresses to all variables, click **Calculate** to evaluate the expression.
 The curve is saved and can be accessed in the following ways.

-Right click on "Summary Plots" and click "New Summary Plot".
+Right click on **Summary Plots** and click **New Summary Plot**.
 The Plot Editor dialog will appear.
-A type called "Calculated" can be found in the Summary Types panel.
+A type called **Calculated** can be found in the Summary Types panel.
 Click on this field, and the curves will appear in the Summaries panel.

-The curves can also be found in an existing curve's Property Editor.
-Choose the case "Calculated", and the curves will appear in "Vector Selection".
+The curves can also be found in an existing curve's **Property Editor**.
+Choose the case **Calculated**, and the curves will appear in **Vector Selection**.